S-W-Leong/TouchNoGo-finhack/focus.md

 - three pages only
 - three routes only: `/queue`, `/cases/:caseId`, `/controls`
 - deterministic score and policy logic
-- AI for explanation and recommendation
+- AI for explanation, recommendation, and report generation
-- human action and override
+- automated action for the high-confidence path
+- user re-verification prompt flow
+- resolved outcome tracking
 - replay for one threshold, action-band, or draft-rule change

 ## App Shape